Katarzyna Kawa

 Katarzyna Kawa (/pl/; born 17 November 1992) is a Polish professional tennis player.
 Her career-high WTA rankings are No. 64 in doubles, set on 10 October 2022, and No. 112 in singles, achieved on 9 November 2020.
-She has won five WTA Challenger doubles titles, and also seven singles and 19 doubles titles on tournaments of the ITF Women's Circuit.
+She has won two WTA 125 singles titles and five doubles titles, as well as seven singles and 21 doubles titles on tournaments of the ITF Women's Circuit.

 Personal

 Katarzyna Kawa was born in Krynica-Zdrój to parents Anna and Jacek, but moved in 2013 to Poznań, Poland, where she currently resides.
 She started playing tennis at age seven and is coached by Grzegorz Garczyński.
 She has two sisters, Monika and Weronika, and a brother called Radomir.
 Her hobbies include reading and traveling.
 She idolizes Justine Henin and Novak Djokovic.
 Her favourite shot is her backhand and her favourite surfaces to compete on are both clay and grass.

 Career

 2019: Baltic Open singles final

 In July, Kawa made it through the qualifying rounds at the Baltic Open in Jūrmala, Latvia to book her spot in the final with a straight-sets victory over Bernarda Pera.
 Kawa reached the semifinals, after beating Anna Danilina, Naiktha Bains, Ysaline Bonaventure, Jana Fett, Chloe Paquet.
 In the final, she lost to the top seed Anastasija Sevastova, in three sets.